namakshenas/Ai_Agent/README.md

 ## VII - Contributing

 I'm not looking of any contributor until the v1.0.0 release.
+Thanks a lot for your support.

 ## VIII - Acknowledgments

 - Georgi Gerganov for llama.cpp.
-- Ollama team for providing its API.
+- The Ollama team for providing its API.
 - React and Vite communities for their excellent tools.
 - All contributors and supporters of the project.
-- All the people producing GGUF models..
+- All the people producing GGUF models.